 The entire universe is composed of the Panchmahabhuta (five basic elements).
 The five fingers of our hands represent these five basic elements of the universe.
-The thumb represents element of fire; the index finger represents the element of air, the middle finger represents the element of space, the ring finger represents the element of earth, and the little finger represents the element of water.
+The thumb represents element of fire; the index finger represents the that of the air, the middle finger represents the space, the ring finger represents the earth, and the little finger represents the element of water.
 These five elements are present in our bodies, just like they are in the universe.
 One can maintain the balance of these elements in our bodies with the help of the Yog Mudras.

 The information given by Sadguru Shree Aniruddha Bapu about the Mudra can be summarised as follows-

 The troubles or illnesses are caused due to the imbalance of the Panchamahabhutas.
 As our fingers represent the Panchmahabhutas, various mudras are formed by using them.
 Hence, by performing the mudras, we can regain balance in our body and free the mind and body from any illness.
 Thus, these Mudras play an active role in healing us physically as well as mentally.

 Sapta Mudra – As such there are many Mudras.
 However, Sadguru Bapu has specifically included seven mudras related to the seven chakras in our body in training.